databrary/presentations/jlsc-15/jlsc.md

 To that end, Databrary provides valid uniform resource identifiers (URIs) in a standard format for datasets as a whole and for subcomponents within them, links to persistent identifiers for publications associated with a dataset, and persistent identifiers (DOIs) for datasets hosted on Databrary.
 Library and information science experts have been instrumental in shaping the design and implementation of these features.

-### Data Privacy

-Data privacy has remained, since the conceptual stages of Databrary, a point of focus for ensuring that contributors trust where their data will be stored.
+Finally, through close communication with researchers concerns about sharing data, we found data privacy to be a crucial element for ensuring that contributors trust where their data will be stored.
 Sharing identifiable research data requires that the Databrary system restrict access to materials on the basis of both the permissions granted by individual participants and on the level of sharing a researcher has granted.
-Data owners provide Databrary information about the sharing permission or release level associated with each individual file.
-In turn, data owners decide when to share datasets -- at the end of data collection, when an associated publication goes to press, at the end of a grant -- and with whom -- selected lab members or collaborators or the Databrary research community writ large.

-Privacy concerns impact the data curation process, as well.
-Databrary staff work closely with data contributors to determine that materials they wish to share have appropriate participant permissions.
+Because of this, data access levels have been built into the system and Databrary staff work closely with data contributors to determine how a datasets original distribution restrictions (e.g. though IRB) translate to Databrary's access levels.
+As such, privacy becomes a significant component in the curation process.
-In turn, that ensuring access restrictions are enforced has turned out to be an important feature in convincing data contributors to make deposits.

 ### Institutional Positioning